-The landscape in relation to crimes committed against the NHS has significantly changed in a very short period of time given the outbreak of the COVID-19 pandemic; going forward into 2020 – 2021 we will all need to be alert to the emerging threats and the impact these crimes will have across all NHS service lines.
+The landscape in relation to crimes committed against the NHS changed significantly in a very short period of time given the outbreak of the COVID-19 pandemic; we will all need to be alert to the emerging threats and the impact these crimes will have across all NHS service lines.

-As the NHS turns to tackle the enormous task at hand, our adherence to the usual rules and organisational policies, systems and processes will almost certainly become more relaxed when the demands of supporting service delivery becomes increasingly under pressure.
+As the NHS tackles the enormous task at hand, our adherence to the usual rules and organisational policies, systems and processes may become more relaxed when the demands of supporting service delivery becomes increasingly under pressure.
 For example, with the sudden changes to working practice, staff may be absent due to illness or deployed elsewhere with inexperienced or new staff being hired and given great responsibility.
-These pressures will undoubtedly result in the usual checks and controls being bypassed.
+These pressures may result in the usual checks and controls being bypassed.
 Controlled areas such as procurement, the supply chain, recruitment, sickness and absence management, E-Rostering and security of secure and safe environments will take second place to our focus on saving lives.

-We are already reviewing all of our clients existing Fraud and Security Risk Assessments in the light of COVID-19 and the emergency measures being introduced by the Government.
-In line with the latest NHS England / Improvement letter to NHS Executives, all NHS organisations must consider their fraud resilience and business continuity plans to ensure they have due consideration to potential fraud, bribery, corruption and security risks.
+We have reviewed all of our clients existing Fraud and Security Risk Assessments in the light of COVID-19 and the emergency measures introduced by the Government.
+In line with the latest NHS England / Improvement letter to NHS Executives, all NHS organisations were required to consider their fraud resilience and business continuity plans to ensure they had due consideration to potential fraud, bribery, corruption and security risks.

-Whilst our Fraud and Security Risk Assessments will assist our clients with identifying the risks, all NHS organisations are encouraged to review their risk registers, in line with their own local frameworks, and update them to reflect the current position with regards to some of the well-known fraud and security risk areas during the national emergency.
+Whilst our Fraud and Security Risk Assessments assist our clients in identifying the risks, all NHS organisations are encouraged to continually review their risk registers, in line with their own local frameworks and update them to reflect the current position with regards to some of the well-known fraud and security risk areas during the national emergency.
 Risk registers should be further updated to consider and respond to emerging fraud and security risks coming out from the COVID-19 pandemic.

-Our Local Counter Fraud Specialist’s (LCFS) and Local Security Management Specialists (LSMS) will ensure that all of our clients counter fraud, bribery and corruption and security risk arrangements are robust.
+Our Local Counter Fraud Specialist’s (LCFS) and Local Security Management Specialists (LSMS) will ensure that all of our client’s counter fraud, bribery and corruption and security risk arrangements are robust.
 We will engage with clients regularly in regards to emerging risk areas.
 Whilst we recognise that priorities are focused on defeating the virus, fraud, violence against staff and thefts pose a real risk to valuable NHS resources.
-We must act now to mitigate these risks.

 The Fraud and Security Management Service is regularly liaising with law enforcement and public sector colleagues and is continuously monitoring reports of fraud and other crimes against the NHS.
 We urge Executive NHS leads to be aware of and consider the Government Counter Fraud Function advice in the document ‘Fraud Control in Emergency Management: COVID-19 UK Government Guidance’.
 This document details imminent threats to the NHS and the various principles for effective fraud control.